St Teath: Cattle sale and cricket match

 The first recorded mention of cricket in Cornwall is an advertisement in the Sherborne Mercury on 18 June 1781 for the sale of cattle at St Teath, near Camelford.
 The advertisement was dated 14 June 1781 and signed by Nathaniel Long.

 Whereas the annual sale for cattle at St Teath, near Camelford, Cornwall held at the first Tuesday in July had for several years being rather neglected.
 This is to inform the publick, that the Gentlemen farmers etc of the neighbourhood will produce a large show of cattle of the said day being the 3rd day of July next.NB.
 The evening of the same day will be cricketed for a very handsome silver-laced hat.

-20th Century

-During World War 2 bombs were dropped twice on or near St Teath, this occurring on consecutive days in August 1940.
+20th CenturyDuring World War II, bombs were dropped twice on or near St Teath, this occurring on consecutive days in August 1940.
 On the second occasion, 30 August, none of the bombs that were dropped actually exploded.

+Cornish wrestling

+Throughout the 19th century, St Teath hosted Cornish wrestling tournaments in various venues including the New White Hart Inn.

+Abraham Bastard (1789–1868), was born in St Teath and beat the famous wrestler James Polkinghorne in a famous match at St Kew in the 1820s.
+He later became a preacher, who wrote a well known book of his life.